 While this follows the executive summary, the table of contents should be made only after you finalize all other sections.
 Double-check that the contents are well organized and that the pages are correctly numbered.
 Try to fit it into a single page.

 Now here’s your chance to make those rah-rah statements.
 Describe the mission and vision of the company in this section.
 Also, it’s very important to introduce the key people behind the business, when you write a start up a business plan.
 If the business has been around for a while, this is a good place to remind readers of past highlights – for example, patented inventions or product innovations that the company may be known for.

 Products and Services

 Cover important aspects of product features and resulting benefits.
 Differentiate your products from the “me-toos” in the market.
 Put yourself in the investors’ shoes and be sure to present all the information that they will be looking for.
 Again, talk about patents and copyrights if any.

 Naturally, the financial plan is of extreme importance to potential investors.
-So far, you’ve talked ideas, strategies and concepts.
+So far, you’ve talked about ideas, strategies, and concepts.
 Nows the time to put your money where your mouth is!
-Include detailed financial statements and projections of payback period and returns.
+Include detailed financial statements and projections of the payback period and returns.
 Talk about how you intend to fund the business, and how much you will personally invest.

 Most investors base their decision on the quality of leadership, so never underestimate the collective worth of your team.
 Investors expect a good team of professionals with experience and expertise in the current field of business.
 Your chances of earning brownie points are higher if somebody in the team has enjoyed a well-known entrepreneurial success.